RamezHamdiSaeed/MyFlutterReference/README.md

 -Using Expanded to use every fractions of space in varying screens.
 -How to deal with FloatingActionButtons in miniStyle.
 -How to configure the size of elements to be responsive using mediaQuery.
+-How to use the text base line correctly without errors.